How to Improve Your Work/Life Balance

 Get help where you can.
 Whether this means calling in a few favours from friends and family, paying for someone to take on time-consuming tasks such as cleaning or gardening, or delegating work to colleagues and sub-contractors.
 Whatever you can think of to make life easier and get back some of your time.
 If you feel as though you can’t justify the expense of hiring a gardener or cleaner, or outsourcing some of your business tasks, think about the time it will give you for the things that really matter to you.
-Outsourcing some of the work usually done by your team will free them up for more meaningful work, or help them to improve their own life balance.
 It’s a worthwhile investment.

 Schedule your leisure time